 Infection with either malaria or HIV can cause illness or death.
 But in countries where both infections are common, such as those in sub-Saharan Africa, infection with one can make infection with the other worse, more difficult to treat, and death more likely.

 Combined, HIV and malaria account for four million deaths every year.

 Bishops’ Appeal has supported education and health projects for the reduction of malaria through the draining of stagnant water and through the use of mosquito nets in some of the worst affected areas in the world.

 Access to safe, clean drinking water is a huge and growing issue for millions of people in the Global South.
 Having to walk many miles to collect water also takes away from time growing crops and going to school and can be a dangerous trek for women walking alone.

 Bishops’ Appeal supports programmes that provide this access to countless communities and schools in a variety of different countries.
-These include drilling boreholes, harvesting rainwater, constructing latrines (particularly in conflict zones and refugee camps where water borne diseases are the biggest threat due to open defecation) and providing menstrual hygiene products to girls so they can continue to attend school during their menstrual cycle.
+These include drilling boreholes, harvesting rainwater, constructing latrines (particularly in conflict zones and refugee camps where waterborne diseases are the biggest threat), and providing menstrual hygiene products to girls so they can continue to attend school during their menstrual cycle.

-Examples of Bishops’ Appeal recently funded Health projects include:
+Examples of Bishops’ Appeal funded Health projects include:

-- Water purification programme in a regularly flooded community in India
+- A water purification programme in a regularly flooded community in India.

-- Provision of menstrual pads and latrines in a fishing village secondary school in Uganda.
+- Provision of menstrual pads and latrines in a fishing village’s secondary school in Uganda.

 - Wheelchairs for people with cerebral palsy in Uganda.